All league fans keep a close eye on the NRL ladder, but it offers few valuable insights for NRL punters!

 Then those figures just accumulate through the season.
 The ladder is ranked first by covers, then by cumulative margin vs the closing line.

 That’s all there is to it.
 It measures team performance, but in relation to the market.
 So you get a view of how well the betting market is performing in predicting each team’s results.
 A good example of this in 2019 was South Sydney.
 They had a great year, finishing in third position on the NRL ladder at the end of the regular season.
 But despite looking good in terms of wins and losses, they often fell short of the market’s expectations.
 They covered the line only ten times in their 24 matches to finish way down in 13th position on the line ladder.
 They weren’t often a good line betting proposition.
-That’s the sort of information that is valuable as a punter.
+That’s the sort of information that is valuable as a punter, and isn’t available on the regular NRL ladder.